Character of God

 - Divine love involves risk and vulnerability

-- Judgment causes God emotional pain
+- Judgment causes God emotional pain — it is never cold or clinical

-- The covenant relationship affects both parties
+- The covenant relationship affects both parties, not just Israel

 2. God as Husband: The Marriage Metaphor